Using pronouns in academic writing

 They has long been used as a singular pronoun in informal contexts, and this is often the preferred pronoun of people who do not identify as either men or women.
 As long as it is completely clear which noun you are referring to, the singular they should generally be considered acceptable.

-However, note that some traditionalists may object to the singular they in formal writing.
+However, note that some instructors may object to the singular they in formal writing.
 For this reason, the first approach (pluralizing the subject) is recommended wherever possible.

 Whether or not you use first-person pronouns, it’s important to keep the point of view consistent throughout the text.
 Make sure not to shift between referring to yourself in the first person (I, we, my, our) and the third person (the author, the researchers).